a-sync/game-server-watcher/README.md

 npm i
 ```

-If you don't need to build the source, you can skip development dependencies:
+If you don't want to build from source, you can skip the development dependencies:
 ```
 npm i --only=prod
 ```